Aberdare: 1874–1914

-Twentieth century
+20th century

 The Aberdare constituency came into being at the 1918 election.
-The first representative was Charles Butt Stanton who had been elected at a by-election following Hardie's death in 1915.
-However, in 1922, Stanton was defeated by a Labour candidate and the party has held the seat ever since.
-The only significant challenge came from Plaid Cymru at the 1970 and February 1974 General Elections but this performance has not since been repeated.
-From 1984 until 2019 the parliamentary seat, now known as Cynon Valley was held by Ann Clwyd of Labour.
+The first representative was Charles Butt Stanton, who had been elected at a by-election following Hardie's death in 1915.
+However, in 1922, Stanton was defeated by a Labour candidate, and Labour has held the seat ever since.
+The only significant challenge came from Plaid Cymru at the 1970 and February 1974 General Elections, but these performances have not since been repeated.
+From 1984 until 2019 the parliamentary seat, later known as Cynon Valley, was held by Ann Clwyd of Labour.

 Local government

 Aberdare was an ancient parish within Glamorgan.
-Until the mid-nineteenth century the local government of Aberdare and its locality remained in the hands of traditional structures such as the parish vestry and the High Constable, who was chosen on an annual basis.
-However, the rapid industrial development of the parish resulted in the situation where these traditional bodies could not cope with the realities of an urbanised, industrial community which had developed without any planning or facilities.
-During the early decades of the century the iron masters gradually imposed their influence over local affairs and this remained the case following the formation of the Merthyr Board of Guardians in 1836.
+Until the mid-19th century the local government of Aberdare and its locality remained in the hands of traditional structures such as the parish vestry and the High Constable, who was chosen annually.
+However, with the rapid industrial development of the parish, these traditional bodies could not cope with the realities of an urbanised, industrial community which had developed without any planning or facilities.
+During the early decades of the 19th century the ironmasters gradually imposed their influence over local affairs, and this remained the case following the formation of the Merthyr Board of Guardians in 1836.
 During the 1850s and early 1860s, however, as coal displaced iron as the main industry in the valley, the ironmasters were displaced as the dominant group in local government and administration by an alliance between mostly indigenous coal owners, shopkeepers and tradesmen, professional men and dissenting ministers.
 A central figure in this development was the Rev Thomas Price.
 The growth of this alliance was rooted in the reaction to the 1847 Education Reports and the subsequent efforts to establish a British School at Aberdare.

-In the 1840s there were no adequate sanitary facilities or water supply and life expectancy was low.
+In the 1840s there were no adequate sanitary facilities or water supply, and mortality rates were high.
 Outbreaks of cholera and typhus were commonplace.
 Against this background, Thomas Webster Rammell prepared a report for the General Board of Health on the sanitary condition of the parish, which recommended that a local board of health be established.
 The whole parish of Aberdare was formally declared a local board district on 31 July 1854, to be governed by the Aberdare Local Board of Health.
 Its first chairman was Richard Fothergill and the members included David Davis, Blaengwawr, David Williams (Alaw Goch), Rees Hopkin Rhys and the Rev. Thomas Price.
 It was followed by the Aberdare School Board in 1871.
+The Old Town Hall was erected in 1831 although it was not converted for municipal use until the second half of the century.